oracle/weblogic-deploy-tooling/documentation/2.0/content/rcuinfo.md

 | opss-audit-DBDS         | jdbc/AuditAppendDataSource | prefix_IAU_APPEND | admin server and cluster |
 | mds-owsm                | jdbc/mds/owsm              | prefix_MDS | admin server and cluster |

-By default, the JRF domain template data source only has the default information such as URL and schema with default prefix `DEV`.
+By default, the JRF domain template data source only has the default information such as URL and schema with the default prefix `DEV`.
 During domain creation, WDT will use the information you provided in the command line or in the `RCUDbinfo` section to override the default values from the template so that it can connect to the database you specified.

 For some advanced use case, such as using Oracle Active Grid Link data source or Multi data sources, you can provide a sparse model of the above data sources in a separate model file